awsdocs/amazon-eks-user-guide/doc_source/addons-csi-snapshot-controller.md

 ## Additional information<a name="add-ons-csi-snapshot-controller-information"></a>

-To learn more about the add\-on, see [Use snapshot controller with CSI storage](csi-snapshot-controller.md)\.
+To learn more about the add\-on, see [Enable snapshot functionality for CSI volumes](csi-snapshot-controller.md)\.